JNRowe/vim-configs/localcfg/gui_running.rst

 .. tip::

-    The repeated use of ``guioptions`` above is required because using multiple characters with ``-=`` will only work if characters are consecutive, which can not be guaranteed.
+    The repeated use of ``'guioptions'`` above is required because using multiple characters with ``-=`` will only work if characters are consecutive, which can not be guaranteed.

 Attempt to keep window size when toggling GUI items(menu, scrollbars, &c), as I find display layout more important than the number of rows and columns.